antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 ### What is multipart/form-data?
 Let’s continue with the content type `multipart/form-data`.
 You will likely encounter this when working with HTML forms.
 For example, a user may need to submit their first and last name while also attaching a file.
 There are other implementations where the `multipart/form-data` content type is used, but this should give you an idea of where you might encounter it.

-Let's say that we have HTML form that will submit the following fields to our backend service:
+Let's say that we have an HTML form that will submit the following fields to our backend service:
 - Age
 - First name
 - and Last name